Overview

 \[x_{l+1} = x_0 \cdot (W_l \cdot x_l + b_l) + x_l\]

-• \(W_l\) and \(b_l\) are the weight matrix and bias vector for the \(l\)-th layer,
+• Here, \(W_l\) and \(b_l\) represent the weight matrix and bias vector for layer \(l\), while \(x_0\) is the original input, and \(x_l\) is the input to the current cross layer.

 \[W_l \approx U_l \cdot V_l^T\]

-• where \(U_l\) and \(V_l\) are lower-dimensional matrices that allow for subspace learning.
+• where \(U_l\) and \(V_l\) are lower-dimensional matrices.

 \[x_{l+1} = \sum_{i=1}^{K} G_i(x_l) \cdot E_i(x_l) + x_l\]

-• where \(G_i(x_l)\) is the gating function that determines which expert \(E_i(x_l)\) to activate.
+• where, \(G_i(x_l)\) is a gating function that determines which expert \(E_i(x_l)\) to activate.

 Model Structure: Parallel (DCN) vs. Stacked and Parallel (DCN V2)